4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 If you’re doing estate planning, making your planned executor a joint account holder might seem convenient.
 Yet, it poses risks.
 If one joint account holder passes away, the other gains sole access to the funds.
 This unrestricted access raises concerns for your beneficiaries, as the surviving holder could use the funds as their own.
 Moreover, assets in the joint account become vulnerable to claims from the surviving joint account holder’s creditors.

-Whereas opening an estate account may appear like a complex, needless step for an executor, it’s actually the perfect device for management purposes and helps decrease an executor’s accountability exposure.
+Whereas opening a separate account may seem like a complex or unnecessary step for an executor, it is actually an ideal tool for managing the estate and helps reduce the executor’s liability exposure.